Student Readiness Assessment (ACCUPLACER)

 Taking your Student Readiness Assessment

-You must have a current CNC student number and have applied for a CNC course or program to write the test.
-You must also pay the testing fee, prior to your test date.
+You must have a current CNC student number and have applied for a CNC program to write the test.
+You must also pay the testing fee ($20 plus gst), prior to taking the test.

-If you do not live near a CNC campus, you may arrange to write the test at your local high school or community college by filling out the request form below:
+If you do not live near a CNC campus, you may arrange to write the test at your local high school or community college by contacting the Prince George campus.

-After the request is received and approved, someone from Testing & Tutoring Services will email the testing instructions to the school/proctor you have identified.
+After the request is received and approved, the Academic Success Centre staff will email the testing instructions to the school/proctor you have identified.

 Academic Upgrading Placement Tests

-Placement tests allow you to be placed at the appropriate course level and assists with determining your educational plan.
-If you are interested in upgrading and the course prerequisites require you write a placement test, or if you are not sure, please contact admissions at firstname.lastname@example.org or (250) 562-5800
+Placement tests allow you to be placed at the appropriate course level and assist with determining your educational plan.
+If you are interested in upgrading and the course prerequisites require you to write a placement test, please contact the Academic Success Centre at firstname.lastname@example.org or 250-561-5837.